-- 4.1.1 This section contains the requirements for the interconnection of a Telematics In-Vehicle Unit (IVU) and a system or device, as set out in the following sections: - a.
-Part A which defines a Core Capability that is to be implemented by the IVU and all systems and devices, and is not specific to any given application or capability; and - b.
-Part B which defines an OBM System Extension Profile that encapsulates functionality specific to On-Board Mass (OBM) Systems. - 4.1.2 Additional parts may be added to this Specification as required to accommodate additional Extension Profiles pertaining to other applications or capabilities. - 4.1.3 This section characterises the system or device as the Client Device, and the IVU as the Server Device: - a.
-The Client Device is so-called because it initiates all Message Layer communication; and - b.
-The Server Device, being the IVU, is so-called because it receives and replies to Message Layer communication from the Client Device.
-The Server Device cannot initiate Message Layer communication. - 4.1.4 The terminology Client Device and Server Device does not imply any responsibilities or capabilities beyond those defined in this Specification.
+- 4.1.1 This section contains the requirements for the interconnection of a telematics device and a system or device, as described in the following sections: - a.
+Part A which defines a core capability that is to be implemented by the telematics device and all systems and devices, and is not specific to any given application or capability; and - b.
+Part B which defines an OBM system extension profile that describes functionality specific to OBM systems. - 4.1.2 Additional parts may be added to this specification as required to accommodate additional extension profiles pertaining to other applications or capabilities. - 4.1.3 This section characterises the system or device as the client device, and the telematics device as the server device: - a.
+The client device is so-called because it initiates all Message Layer communication; and - b.
+The server device, being the telematics device, is so-called because it receives and replies to Message Layer communication from the client device.
+The server device cannot initiate Message Layer communication. - 4.1.4 The terminology client device and server device does not imply any responsibilities or capabilities beyond those defined in this specification.